 - Doom and Gloom

 In the doom and gloom scenario you’re telling kids that if they don’t read they’re going to fail, drop out, go to prison, not get a good job, not get into college etc. if they don’t read.
 Psychologically this leads to a guilt and fear mind frame in the audience, increased passivity and avoidance.
 When what we really want is for parents and students to jump into action with a plan of daily reading!
-Another problem with those messages – it’s all to abstract and too distant.
+Another problem with those messages – it’s all too abstract and too distant.
 It’s the issue that that the problematic future is well, in the future, and right now they’d rather be playing an online game, or kicking a soccer ball.
-The locus of control is also presumed to outside their scope of influence, their is reduced urgency and personal agency leading to a feeling of helplessness.
+The locus of control is also presumed to be outside their scope of influence, there is reduced urgency and personal agency leading to a feeling of helplessness.

 Cognitive dissonance is a very tricky thing when dealing with parents.
 Every parent, no matter what they may be struggling with privately or publicly with their children have to be believed to be doing the best they can with the knowledge and tools at their disposal.
 Ditto teachers (I include teachers as there are many teachers who do not read, and do not find reading pleasurable, and struggle with “walking the talk”).
 When people tell you that you should be reading to your child or reading more, or reading differently that kind of flies in the face of your image of yourself as a good and successful parent and person.
 And so what one often hears is “I/my husband / his grandpa/ never was much of a reader, and they turned out OK” or even “we have plenty of books at home” or “he/she borrows books every week“.
 All of which may be perfectly true, even if those books may never be opened and read … and it’s the “right” answer to shut up a concerned teacher / librarian.